ChatGPT vs Claude: A Real User's Comparison for Coding and Thinking

 Where ChatGPT Wins

-ChatGPT is faster.
-Noticeably so.
+Speed and availability favor ChatGPT.
+It's noticeably faster.
 When I need a quick answer, ChatGPT's response time is better.
-Claude sometimes feels like it's really thinking (which it probably is), but that extra few seconds adds up.
+Claude sometimes feels like it's really thinking, but that extra few seconds adds up.

 ChatGPT also has better uptime.
 I've hit Claude's capacity limits during peak hours more times than I'd like.
 When you're in flow and your AI assistant tells you to come back later, it's frustrating.